Transitioning Care for Incoming and Returning Students

 - Name of your medication(s)

 - Times that you are to take your medication

 - Be able to describe any side effects or problems you may have had with your medication.

 - Have your medication hx. on paper and why medications may have been changed.

 - What pharmacy is covered by your insurance policy.

 - Will your refills be handled locally or by your home providers.

 Integrating Treatment and Education

-In order to get off to the right start in college, if you had an IEP or 504 plan in high school you will need to registrar with Accessibility Services to transfer your accommodations.
+Many students at Notre Dame receive accommodations in both Housing as well as Academic environments.
+In order to be considered for reasonable accommodations, please register with Sara Bea Accessibility Services by submitting the appropriate documentation.
 Sometimes when students arrive at college and establish their independence they sometimes hesitate to involve previous services.
 It is better to be registered and be prepared should the accommodations be necessary.
 You can contact Sara Bea Center for Student Accessibility Services or by phone 574-631-7157.
 To fax your information the fax number is 574-631-2133.